 The "Stop Squatters Act" amends existing West Virginia law to address issues related to squatting on residential and commercial properties.
-It establishes a clear definition of a "squatter" as someone unlawfully occupying a property without authorization, distinguishing them from lawful tenants.
+It establishes a clear definition of "squatter" as someone unlawfully occupying a property without authorization and clarifies that squatters are not considered tenants, thus not entitled to eviction proceedings.
 The Act provides property owners with a limited alternative remedy to remove unauthorized occupants by allowing law enforcement to immediately remove squatters under specific conditions, such as the property not being open to the public and the owner having directed the unauthorized person to leave.
-Additionally, it outlines the process for property owners to request removal and the responsibilities of law enforcement in handling such complaints.

 Committee Substitute: 55-3C-1, 55-3D-1, 55-3D-2, 55-3D-3, 55-3D-4